minecraftforum/rules/rules/servers/rules.markdown

 * Hosts may offer giveaways in their topic, however the topic is not to be used for posting entries
 * The Hosting Request section is not to be used for recruiting staff for hosts, this may be done in the host's topic
 * Replies to requests must meet all needs outlined in the original post and not contain irrelevant information
-* Replies to requests must be tailored to the request, posting of just rates is not allowed
+* Posts that are not tailored to the request of the user is not allowed.
+All posts must specify what plan you are offering, along with other relevant information based on what the topic starter posted.

 ### Clans